 Gradually, baby increases the amount of time between each middle of the night feeding.

 If baby wakes to eat any time before 7 am, I still consider that middle of the night and put the baby right back to sleep after eating and a diaper change.
-I have a whole separate post on what to do about early morning feedings.
+Or, if it’s between 6 and 7 am, I just treat that time like the start of our day, and adjust the 3 hour feeding schedule accordingly.

 Around 10-12 weeks, the baby will likely fall into a cycle of 1.5 hours awake, 1.5 hours asleep, still waking up to eat every 3 hours during the day.
 My kids tend to follow that 1.5 hours awake, 1.5 hours asleep routine until around 5-6 months (ish).